hertie-data-science-lab/ds01-infra/docs-user/README.md

 # DS01 User Documentation

+## Understand What's Here
-**→ [Index & Learning Paths](index.md)** - Documentation structure, reading paths, and section overview.
+**The [Index & Learning Paths](index.md) doc covers everything you need to navigate this repo**: incl documentations structure, reading paths, and section overviews.

-> This contains everything you need to navigate this repo - from practical basics of deploying a container, advanced scripting and automation patterns, all the way through to explanations of core CS concepts behind DS01's architecture, and bridges to parallel industry practices.
+> Documentation content ranges from practical basics of deploying a container, advanced scripting and automation patterns, all the way through to explanations of core CS concepts behind DS01's architecture, and bridges to parallel industry practices.

 ---

 ## Get Started in <30 Minutes

-**Never used DS01 before?** See [quickstart](quickstart.md)
+**Never used DS01 before, but want to dive right in with minimal setup overhead?** See [quickstart](quickstart.md)

-> This walks you through everything: SSH keys, connecting from your laptop, and deploying your first containerised project.
+> This walks you through everything: SSH keys, connecting from your laptop, and deploying your first containerised project - all with minimal fuss.

 ---

-## Daily Routine
+## Build a Daily Routine

 **Already setup?** Here's how to use DS01